diprudnikov/corner-shop-backend/README.md

 ## Corner-shop API
-Written on Node.js, this API is implementation of base endpoints for corner-shop project.
+(This is an old version of the API) Written on Node.js, this API is implementation of base endpoints for corner-shop project.

 ## How to install: